-Although Saint Patrick is known worldwide, Ireland does have a female patron Saint: Saint Brigid.
-Known as Bridey, Mary of Gaels and even as Biddy, Saint Brigid was born near Dundalk to a pagan Gaelic chieftain named Dubtach (Duffy) and to a Christian slave mother named Brocessa, who was sold soon after Brigid's birth.
+Saint Brigid of Ireland, also known as Saint Brigid of Kildare is the female Patron Saint of Ireland.
+Known as Bridey, Bridget, Mary of Gaels, Biddy, Bríd and Breed, Saint Brigid was born in the year 451 near Dundalk to a pagan Gaelic Chieftain named Dubtach (later anglicized as Duffy), and to a Christian slave mother named Brocca (also Brocessa or Brocseach), who was sold soon after Brigid's birth.
 She was baptized by Saint Patrick with whom she was to become friends.

-She never forgot her mother however and, despite being forbidden to do so, she left the family home, located her mother, negotiated her release from slavery and returned home to her fathers house.
-To her dismay, her father had arranged her marriage to a poet, who were among the most prestigious men of the time.
+She never forgot her mother however and, despite being forbidden to do so she left the family home, located her mother, negotiated her release from slavery and returned home to her fathers house.
+To her dismay, her father had arranged her marriage to a poet, he being among the most prestigious men of the time.
 Brigid had already vowed to remain celibate and to do God's work so once more, she left her home, this time forever.

-The most famous miracle associated with Brigid tells of her confrontation with an Irish chieftain.
+The most famous miracle associated with Brigid tells of her confrontation with an Irish Chieftain.
 She asked him for a quantity of land so that she could build a monastic community.
-The chieftain replied that she could have whatever amount of land her cloak could cover.
-Brigid took the cloak from her shoulders and cast it on the ground where it covered over 12 acres of the chieftains lands.
+The Chieftain replied that she could have whatever amount of land her cloak could cover.
+Brigid took the cloak from her shoulders and cast it on the ground where to the amazement of all onlookers it covered over twelve acres of the Chieftains lands!
 He gave it willingly.

-The date of her death is now that of her feastday, February 1st. which is still celebrated with the traditional creation of the Saint Brigid Cross, made from reeds.
+Brigid died in the year 525 with the date of her death becoming that of her feast-day, February 1st.
+It is on this day that she has since been celebrated, her memory marked with the traditional creation of the Saint Brigid Cross, made from reeds.
 She is buried next to Saint Patrick in Downpatrick.